cisco-open/libnasp/README.md

 ### Prerequisites

-First, we'll need to setup the Kubernetes environment with Istio and the necessary Nasp components.
+First, we'll need to set up the Kubernetes environment with Istio and the necessary Nasp components.
-To make it easier, we wrote a script that creates a local [`kind`](https://github.com/kubernetes-sigs/kind) cluster and installs all the reqirements.
+To make it easier, we wrote a script that creates a local [`kind`](https://github.com/kubernetes-sigs/kind) cluster and installs all the requirements.

 To get started, simply run the [`deploy-kind.sh`](test/deploy-kind.sh) script in the `test` directory: